MichalMrena/DecisionDiagrams/README.md

 ```C++
 m.satisfy_all<bool_v>(f, std::ostream_iterator<bool_v>(std::cout, "\n"));
 ```
 Diagrams can be compared for equality and inequality.
 From above examples, it is obvious that `f` and `g` represent the same function since we used the same logical expression to construct them.
 In general, you can use diagrams to check whether two logical expressions represent the same function using `operator==`.
-Notice that we used [alternative tokens](https://en.cppreference.com/w/cpp/language/operator_alternative) in this example which gives it quite elegant look.
+Notice that we used [alternative tokens](https://en.cppreference.com/w/cpp/language/operator_alternative) in this example which gives it quite an elegant look.
 ```C++
 auto f1 = x(1) xor x(2);
 auto f2 = (x(1) or x(2)) and (!x(1) or !x(2));